 Travelling to the Netherlands from abroad

 You are strongly advised not to travel to the Netherlands unless it is strictly necessary.
-The borders remain open.
-If you do travel to the Netherlands, a negative test result is mandatory and you are strongly advised to self-quarantine for 10 days.

 - Safe countries with a low COVID-19 risk